 Also, the possibility that cybercriminals can hijack the pop-windows since it is impossible to verify the source is another limitation plaguing the security protocol.

 Owing to the fact that ACS plays a major role in the viability of 3-D Secure, it is only befitting that its latest upgrade tackles the above-mentioned issues.
-As such, the 3-D Secure Version 2.0 beefs up authentication by adopting biometric and token-based identity verification.
+As such, the 3-D Secure Version 2.0 also known as EMV 3DS beefs up authentication by adopting biometric and token-based identity verification.
 This is a stark contrast to the static username and password only available on the previous version.
 Hence, the availability of more data for the ACS facilitates risk-based authentication while bolstering the importance of inputs from card issuers.

 Regarding the issue of users’ experience, the 3-D Secure Version 2.0 bypasses the initial sign up process in order to create a user-friendly and frictionless credit card transaction authentication system.

 ACS continues to serve as the system that highlights the significance of verification inputs from card issuers in the latest version of 3-D Secure.
 This coupled with the fact the version solves lingering issues regarding user’s experience gives it an edge over the previous version.